teslaxi/teslaxi.github.io/_pages/about.md

-Feel free to contact me at zhouyx2022@shanghaitech.edu.cn, I'm looking for undergraduate summer research, as well as graduate programs in future!
+Feel free to contact me at zhouyx2022@shanghaitech.edu.cn or zhou658@wisc.edu, I'm looking for undergraduate summer research, as well as graduate programs in future!